Transformer Testing Knowledge

-What is Inrush Current in Power Transformers?
+What is the Inrush Current in Power Transformers and its Serious Hazards?

 1.Causes of Inrush Current